 If Hotspot Shield isn't working for you, the various apps give you instant access to advice on common issues by embedding documents from the website.
 As usual, if your issue is more complex, you can head off to the support website for more in-depth guidance.

-If you can't find an answer in the knowledgebase, you're able to get in touch with the support team via live chat or email.
+Fortunately, if you can't find an answer in the knowledgebase, you're able to get in touch with the support team via live chat or email.

 We tried live chat – the chat window quickly appeared, reported that we were first in the queue, and we were talking to a friendly and knowledgeable agent in under a minute.

-There's room for improvement on the support site, then, but many users should quickly find the core details they need, and the quality support team are on hand to help you with anything else.
+There's room for improvement on the support site, then, but many users should quickly find the core details they need, and the quality support team are on hand to help with anything else.